TejasMore477/Minor-project-1-PREMIER/README.md

-# PREMIRE-Model Management Website Clone📸
+# PREMIRE-Model Management Website 📸
-✨Welcome to PREMIRE, my first minor project where I attempted to clone a website design sourced from Pinterest, with the guidance of Sarthak Sharma as my frontend mentor.
-This website is dedicated to model management and is built entirely using HTML and CSS.
+✨Welcome to PREMIRE, a project where I attempted to clone a website design sourced from Pinterest, with integration of New Technologies to boost the user interface and experience.
+This website is dedicated to model management and is built using HTML, CSS, JavaScript, GSAP, Locomotive.js, and Shepherd.js frameworks.

-# Project Highlights
+# Project Highlights:
-🌟 Design Inspiration: Cloned a website design from Pinterest for a model management website.
+🌟 Design Inspiration: website design from Pinterest.
-🖥️ Tech Stack: Built using HTML and CSS only, showcasing fundamental frontend development skills.
+🖥️ Tech Stack: HTML, CSS, JavaScript, GSAP Animation, Locomotive.js, Shepherd.js.
+Showcasing fundamental frontend development skills.
-🚀 Challenging Experience: My first complete website clone project, without access to images and videos, posed exciting challenges that I thoroughly enjoyed overcoming.
+🚀 Challenging Experience:  This was my first time working with Shepherd.js.
+Exploring new technology was quite interesting.
+In this project, I have integrated Shepherd.js with scroll trigger, which was challenging.
+I faced problems managing the 'Default' scroll behavior of Shepherd.js.
+I enjoyed overcoming these challenges.

+# ✨Project Features:
+# 🐏Shepherd.js: [JS Library for User Journey Analytics]
+Functionality⚙ : Successfully integrated Shepherd with GSAP Scroll-Trigger to trigger the components only when the desired part of the webpage is scrolled.
+                  Understanding the Default Scroll behavior of this framework to manipulate scrolling.
+                  Successfully integrated a Delay Function to Shepherd.js to control the execution timing of the components.
+Stylings😎: Used custom styling classes to style the Shepherd components with suitable matching UI to the website.
+             Added hover effects to the components using classes.
+             Controlling the styling of Shepherd.js components according to the device using Media Queries.

+# Locomotive.js :[Smooth Scrolling JS Library]
+Used Locomotive.js library directly within the HTML, using CDN, to implement smooth scroll effects on the website.
+# GSAP Animation : [Animation Library]
+Used GSAP to add superior styling to the web, enhancing user interactions and experience.
+Handling the Scroll Trigger events and even the Shepherd.js according to the scrolling.

 ## Project Structure
 📦 Minor-project-1-PREMIER/my-new-branch
 ┣ 🖼️ (images)
 ┣ 📜 index.html
+┣ 📜 Readme.md
+┣ 📜 nodemodules
+┣ 📜 script.js
 ┗ 📜 styles.css

 ## Preview 👀